 Application exploit

-An application exploit is a specially crafted piece of code, data, or sequence of commands designed to take advantage of a vulnerability within a software application.
-These vulnerabilities may arise from flaws in the application's design, coding errors, or misconfigurations.
-When successfully executed, an exploit can trigger unintended behavior in the targeted software, enabling attackers to gain unauthorized access to sensitive data, escalate privileges, execute arbitrary code, or disrupt service availability entirely.
+An application exploit is a crafted piece of code, data, or sequence of commands specifically designed to take advantage of a vulnerability—such as a bug, flaw, or misconfiguration—within a software application.
+By precisely targeting these weaknesses, an exploit triggers unintended behavior in the application, enabling attackers to perform actions such as gaining unauthorized access to sensitive data, escalating privileges, executing arbitrary code, or causing denial of service.